-Does the cannabis plant material or trimmings have to be dried before using them in cooking?
+Should I use wet or dry leaves for cannabutter or when making edibles?
+In other words, does the cannabis plant material or trimmings have to be dried before using them for cooking?

 It is advantageous to get as much moisture out before infusing in butter and oils as moisture can invite mold later on.
 Yes, there is a technique for making infusions with water , but that’s another topic (check out the link if you are interested in that), but generally speaking, keeping water out is a good idea.

 The Importance of Decarboxylation